 By combining my academic background with practical optometry and ergonomics experience, I offer a holistic approach to solving vision problems in the workplace.
 I am typically asked to provide consultancy services investigating visual comfort and visual demands, and have provided these services across a range of industries including retail, health, transport, manufacturing, customer service and control rooms.
 This video explains how I became interested in visual ergonomics, while this video describes some of my work.

-I am an active member of the Human Factors and Ergonomics Society of Australia (HFESA) and am a Past President of the HFESA.
-Other roles I have held previously within the HFESA include NSW Branch Chair, Professional Development Coordinator (NSW Branch), Chair of the Honours & Awards Committee and Federal Board Director.
+I am an active member of the Human Factors and Ergonomics Society of Australia (HFESA) and am a member of the NSW Branch committee.
+Other roles I have held previously within the HFESA include National President, NSW Branch Chair, Professional Development Coordinator (NSW Branch), Chair of the Honours & Awards Committee and Federal Board Director.

 I hold the following appointments: